hedzr/cmdr-cxx/README.md

 add_yaml_loader(test-app2-c1)
 ```

+> This add-on needs a third-part library,`yaml-cpp`, presented.

-## Optimizations
+## Specials

-Inside `cmdr-cxx`, there are many optimizable points in working.
+Inside `cmdr-cxx`, there are many optimizable points and some of them in working.

 - [x] enable dim text in terminal